 What is a Joint Venture?

 A Joint Venture (JV) is a corporate restructuring strategy.
-It is an agreement between two or more parties to combine their resources (generally: capital, know-how, execution capability, local network) in achieving a common business goal.
+It is an agreement between two or more parties to combine their resources (generally: capital, know-how, execution capability, and local network) in achieving a common business goal.
 Unlike most partnership arrangements, Joint Ventures are for a limited duration and specific purpose.

 Since each party to the JV contributes its core competency (resource), parties under JV can leverage upon their combined resources and achieve their business objective effectively and efficiently.
 Further, the combined effort made by all the JV entities improves the probability of success as against the individual effort.